DV1337/MyIsle/README.md

 <li> If a player dies that night, subtract 5 EXP, giving them 5 EXP because they spent a day, but died.
 If a player survives, give 5 EXP + the points from what the kills gave.
 Rendering at least 15 points if they didn't kill any mobs.
 <li> Once player reaches level 15, unlock the glass Dome.
 <li> At level 50, give access to the warp called "Nexus 1".
+<li> Your protection should GROW every 10 levels.
+Meaning it should increase by around 50% every 10 levels.
 </li>
 </ul>
 <br>